hen-chow/tshirt-app/README.md

 User and sessions functions
 * User account creation and login and logout system
 * User authentication and validation before proceeding to order
-* Includes User profile summary  - 'Your Profile' page displays customer own created designs on t-shirt and order details and history.
+* Includes User profile summary  - 'Your Profile' page displays customer's uploaded designs, their own created designs on t-shirt and order details and history.

 T-shirt design function
 * Includes predesign images or user uploaded images
 * Draggable and resizable feature to place design on t-shirt
 * Homepage and predesign images drag and drop function is accessible for public.
-User click on the thumbnail image to place and resize on the t-shirt template.
+User click on the thumbnail image to place and resize on the t-shirt template

 T-shirt colour option
 * Click to select colour, with t-shirt colour updated with selected colour